-Turned on maintenance mode Checked database schema update Checked database schema update for apps Updated database Updating <files\sharing> ...
-Exception ServerNotAvailableException: LDAP server is not available Update failed Turned off maintenance mode then performs the upgrade on them, to ensure that the upgrade will complete correctly.
+Turned on maintenance mode Checked database schema update Checked database schema update for apps Updated database Updating <files_sharing> ...
+Exception ServerNotAvailableException: LDAP server is not available Update failed Turned off maintenance mode sudo -u www-data php occ upgrade --skip-migration-test sudo -u www-data php occ upgrade --dry-run

+Before completing the upgrade, ownCloud first runs a simulation by copying all database tables to new tables, and then performs the upgrade on them, to ensure that the upgrade will complete correctly.
 The copied tables are deleted after the upgrade.
 This takes twice as much time, which on large installations can be many hours, so you can omit this step with the --skip-migration-test option: